vmware/container-service-extension/docs/KNOWN_ISSUES.md

 ## Enterprise PKS Limitations

-* When attaching an NSX-T-backed vCenter (such as Enterprise PKS vCenter) to a MicrosoftSQL-backed vCD, the vCenter can fail to connect.
+* When attaching an NSX-T-backed vCenter (such as Enterprise PKS vCenter) to a MicrosoftSQL-backed VCD, the vCenter can fail to connect.
 Refer to this [work around](https://docs.vmware.com/en/vCloud-Director/9.7/rn/vmware-vcloud-director-for-service-providers-97-release-notes.html)
 * Command `vcd cse node info` on native K8 clusters is broken when Enterprise PKS is part of CSE set-up